Amazon Faves

 Umbrella street in the Dominican Republic, one of the many free things to do in Puerto Plata that is walking distance from Taino Bay

-About the Puerto Plata Cruise Terminals
+About the Puerto Plata Cruise Port

-Are the Amber Cove and Taino Bay Pools Free?
+Amber Cove vs. Taino Bay

 Amber Cove is primarily served by Carnival Cruise Line and its brands (Carnival, Holland, Princess, etc.), and the port is named in honor of the amber found on its shores.
 Taino Bay is the newer of the two ports, and most non-CCL cruise lines berth here.
 What’s great about both Amber Cove and Taino Bay cruise ports is that they’re free… well, mostly.